Teamweek/ampersand-mixins/README.md

 # Ampersand-mixins

-Ampersand-mixins allows you to mix in multiple mixins while merging all of the magic AmpersandJS properties.
+Use Ampersand-mixins to mix multiple mixins into a single Ampersand object.
+Ampersand-mixins merges all Ampersand specific properties such as props, events, bindings, etc.

-AmpersandJS provides an `extend` function for most of its modules.
-It offers amazing functionality like automatic props merging and etc.
+Ampersand provides an extend function for most of its modules.
+It offers functionality like automatic props merging and etc.

-One of the shortcomings of this is approach that it makes mixins more complicated.
-You can extend mixins like this `State.extend(parent, mixin1, mixin2, {})` however it does not merge props, derived and etc. This is where Ampersand-mixins comes to help.
+One of the shortcomings of this approach is that it allows to extend only one object.
+Ampersand.extend also allows for mixins but it doesn't merge any of their properties.
+This is where Ampersand-mixins comes to help.

 ## Install